anjanaram1/GenomicConsensus/doc/QuiverFAQ.rst

 remaining coverage after filtering is called the /effective coverage/.
 See the next section for discussion of `MapQV`.

-If you have verified that there is high effective coverage in region in question, it is highly possible---given the high accuracy Quiver can achieve---that the apparent errors you are observing actually reflect true sequence variants.
+If you have verified that there is high effective coverage in the region in question, it is highly possible---given the high accuracy Quiver can achieve---that the apparent errors actually reflect true sequence variants.
 Inspect the FASTQ output file to ensure that the region was called at high confidence; if an erroneous sequence variant is being called at high confidence, please report a